paulm0920/moderators/Testnet Curator Rewards.md

 This proposal is a dApp that can run when TEA testnet ready.

 Some highlights:
-- TEA core team offers reward in USDT and CML to content creators and curators.
+- TEA core team offers reward in USDT and CML to both content creators and curators.
 - Rewards issued for every epoch.(one or two weeks)
 - TEA Core Team propose a topic or requirement guideline.
 Content creator create the content and post to his own social media.
 - Content creators commit the link to the dApp as a "candidate"